What Questions Can You Expect in an Online Interview?

 • Identify alignment with your goals

-Make sure your explanation connects your skills to what the job demands.
+Make sure your explanation connects your skills to the job's requirements.
 Avoid generic replies like "I want to grow" or "I like challenges."
 Replace them with specific value-driven reasons.

 3. What do you know about our company?